arthursvpb/covid-19-vaccine-scheduler/README.md

 ## 💻 Project

-COVID-19-Vaccine-Scheduler is a web application that can schedule appointments.
+COVID-19-Vaccine-Scheduler is a web application that can schedule appointments for the COVID-19 Vaccine.
+Patients can make schedules and nurses can see and monitor pacients appointments and conclude it when the pacient tooks his vaccine.

 ## ✨ Tecnologies